-SOUND CREATOR Parameters
+SOUND CREATOR Parameters (Natural/Regular Voices)

 PIANO Determines the parameters unique to piano sounds, such as tuning curve or sustain sampling.
 This page is available only when the Natural piano voice is selected.
-The available differ depend selected void COMMON Determines the common settings such as voice volume or octave.
-SOUND Determines the timbre/EG (Envelope Generator)/vibrato of the voice (Regular voice only). or Natural (se EFFECT Determines the effect depth or type.
-Keep in mind HARMONY Determines the Harmony/Echo settings. certain paran e parameters ding on the ce type, Regular see below).
+The available parameters differ depending on the COMMON Determines the common settings such as voice volume or octave. selected voice type, Regular SOUND Determines the timbre/EG (Envelope Generator)/vibrato of the voice (Regular voice only). or Natural (see below).
+EFFECT/EQ Determines the effect depth/type and equalizer settings.
+PNOTE Keep in mind that there are HARMONY Determines the Harmony/Echo settings. certain parameters whose